The Last Day of Freedom

 America

-Every year on October 12th America commemorates the arrival of Christopher Columbus.
-This arrival, usually referred to as discovery of America, was the starting point of the seizure of the whole continent by the Europeans.
-As a result, the lands were settled and developed in the course of history.
-Until today different major nations originated in the Americas, including the leading economic and military power of the world, the United States.
-Reason enough to celebrate October 12th.
+Every year on 12 October, America commemorates Christopher Columbus’s arrival.
+This event, commonly known as the ‘discovery of America’, marked the beginning of the European seizure of the entire continent.
+As a result, the land was settled and developed over time.
+Different major nations have originated in the Americas since then, including the world’s leading economic and military power, the United States.
+Reason enough to celebrate 12 October!

-When Columbus landed in America, there were already peoples and civilizations and for the descendants of these October 12th has a different meaning.
-In Argentina the indigenous referr to this day as the “El último día de libertad en América”, the last day of freedom in America.
-A day that reminds of millions (about 15-80 millions) indigenous people who lost their lives.
-A day that commemorates the enslavement and forced labor in mines.
-A day that reminds that gold, silver and land were worth more than human lives.
+When Columbus landed in America, there were already people and civilisations, and for their descendants, 12 October has a different meaning.
+In Argentina, indigenous people refer to this day as “El último día de libertad en América”, meaning “the last day of freedom in America”.
+It is a day that commemorates the millions of indigenous people (between 15 and 80 million) who lost their lives.
+It commemorates the enslavement and forced labour in mines.
+It is a day that reminds us that gold, silver and land were considered more valuable than human lives.

-For many Westerners, who have traditionally strong ties with America, this may sound provocative.
-The days of conquest are long ago and today, America’s immigrants can no longer made responsible for the deeds of their ancestors.
+This may sound provocative to many Westerners who have traditionally strong ties with America.
+The days of conquest are long gone, and today America’s immigrants cannot be held responsible for the actions of their ancestors.
 This is certainly true.
-Nevertheless, it is often forgotten that the occupation of America destroyed the indigenous structures completely and that it still has devastating consequences.
-Thus, the Amerindians of North America live on the margins of society and still fight for legal rights, which have been granted to them by the conquerors.
-In some countries of Latin America the indigenous make up the majority of the population (eg Peru), but until today they have no political power.
-Likewise, it shows in economic terms, especially when it comes to access to natural resources and large estates.
-Here, the indigenous people are at a disadvantage and have only possession of at most second-rate floor.
+However, it is often forgotten that the occupation of America completely destroyed indigenous structures and that the consequences are still devastating.
+Consequently, Amerindians in North America live on the margins of society and continue to fight for the legal rights granted to them by the conquerors.
+In some Latin American countries, the indigenous population is in the majority (e.g. Peru), yet they still have no political power.
+This is also evident in economic terms, particularly with regard to access to natural resources and large estates.
+Here, indigenous people are at a disadvantage and only possess second-rate land at most.

-European immigrants in America have built up a lot and given much to the world, that must be recognized.
-At the same time, these immigrants also destroyed a lot and the consequences among the Native Americans can be seen and felt to this day.
-It is time to work up the past and at least symbolically give the Amerindians a positive sign.
-The U.S. under President Obama has promised a severance to the indigenous population of 3.4 billion dollars.
-This is an important step, but history must also be worked up so that the indigenous people can finally regain their dignity, their rights and freedom.
+The contributions of European immigrants to America and to the world must be recognised.
+At the same time, however, they also destroyed a great deal, and the consequences for Native Americans are still being felt today.
+It is time to confront the past and, if only symbolically, offer the Amerindians a positive sign.
+The US government under President Obama promised the indigenous population 3.4 billion dollars in compensation.
+This is an important step, but we must also address the past so that indigenous peoples can finally regain their dignity, rights, and freedom.

 About David X. Meier